ckeditor/ckeditor5/docs/updating/update-to-40.md

 #### Image upload plugins

-There are currently the following plugins responsible for inserting images into content:
+These are all available plugins that provide integrations to the insert image dropdown:

 * `ImageUpload` &ndash; provides the default upload from computer toolbar button
 * `ImageInsertViaUrl` &ndash; provides the insert image via URL integration and toolbar item